 Our names are Véronique and Ian and our two kids are Zoë and Elliot.
-Our family also includes our cat Flaco, 7 chickens, a duck named Carrot Stick and a beehive bursting with little helpers.
+Our family also includes our cat Flaco, 6 chickens, 4 ducks and a beehive bursting with little helpers.

 We have had amazing experiences working on farms during a year long backpacking trip with the kids a few years ago and want to share this kind of experience with others on our new (ish) farmstead.
 We have traveled extensively in the past and we love learning about different ways of life.
 When we get free time, we're moderately obsessed with running.